dss-extensions/dss_capi/README.md

 ### On Windows

 If you just need the DLL, you can download it from the releases page.
-You might need to install the [runtime for Microsoft Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572).
 Otherwise:

 - Install the x64 Free Pascal compiler -- see [the wiki](http://wiki.freepascal.org/Installing_Lazarus#Installing_The_Free_Pascal_Compiler) for further instructions.